KhaelK138/KhaelK138.github.io/markdown/RedTeamingCCDC.md

   - Install:
     - `apt install build-essential linux-headers-$(uname -r)`
     - `make menuconfig`, `make`, and `make install`
+  - Bugs:
+    - Reptile will hide more stuff than necessary in affected directories
+    - Until we fix this, we can rename `/reptile` to `/reptiled`
   - Usage:
     - `/reptile/reptile_cmd {show/hide}` to show/hide all hidden files
     - `/reptile/reptile_cmd root` to get root